This tutorial covers:

 }

-- API keys: API keys are string values that can be used to grant access to your API.
+- API keys are string values that can be used to grant access to your API.

-- Throttling limits: Throttling limits determine the threshold at which the request throttling should begin and it can be set at the API or method level.
+- Throttling limits determine the threshold at which the request throttling should begin.
+It can be set at the API or method level.

-Now you can define a usage plan for the API.
+Now that you understand the terminology, you can define a usage plan for your API.

 // add this snippet below the existing code